lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 This specification defines the KeyPurposeId id-kp-documentSigning.

-As described in {{RFC5280}}, If the Extended Key Usage extension is present, then the certificate MUST only be used for one of the purposes indicated.
+As described in {{RFC5280}}, "\[i\]f the \[Extended Key Usage\] extension is present, then the certificate MUST only be used for one of the purposes indicated."
-{{RFC5280}} also describes that If multiple key purposes are indicated the application need not recognize all purposes indicated, as long as the intended purpose is present.
+{{RFC5280}} also describes that "\[i\]f multiple \[key\] purposes are indicated the application need not recognize all purposes indicated, as long as the intended purpose is present."

 Document Signing applications MAY require that the Extended Key Usage extension be present and that the id-kp-documentSigning be indicated in order for the certificate to be acceptable to that Document Signing application.

 The term "Document Signing" in this document refers to digitally signing